 CLSA Alternative Investment seeks to identify opportunities presented by market dislocations and structure risk to extract value for investors.
 An ambition to continuously improve and evolve ensures the business generates enduring value for its global client base.

 To consistently perform throughout the business cycle, the investment approach is to screen-out noise and identify alpha.
 The team has a broad base of experience in structuring risk from a variety of strategies.
 A key differentiator is the collaborative nature of the investment process, which encourages synergies across strategies and asset classes.

 After operating in multiple geographies throughout their careers, the team is fluent across languages, cultures, and market environments.
 The investment process benefits from this international experience, which enables strategies to be informed by a global perspective.
 Core values of risk management are ingrained in the firm’s culture along with the instinct to challenge assumptions, test scenarios and control for systemic shocks.

 Liam Stevenson, CFA is the Chief Investment Officer, Head of CLSA Alternative Investment and has over 20 years of experience in asset management.

-Liam was previously head of Credit Suisse’s European Convertible Bond business where he was responsible for the firm’s proprietary trading, client franchise activities and capital markets pricing.
+Liam was previously head of Credit Suisse’s European Convertible Bond business where he was responsible for the firm’s multi-billion dollar proprietary trading portfolio, client franchise activities and capital markets pricing.
 Strategies employed by Liam’s team at Credit Suisse included volatility, capital structure relative value, event driven and distressed debt.
 While based in Europe, Liam operated with a global scope, investing into Europe, the Middle East and Africa as well as Asia and the Americas.
 His portfolio averaged over $1 billion and reached $4 billion at its height.

 Liam has also worked at Goldman Sachs in London both as a convertible bond trader and as a senior hedge fund salesperson in convertible bonds, credit and equity derivatives.